awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 This procedure configures the core to use port 443 for HTTPS communication\.

-1. Run the following command to stop the AWS IoT Greengrass daemon:
+1. Run the following command to stop the Greengrass daemon:

    ```
    cd /greengrass-root/ggc/core/